RealEskalate/Practice/starter-project-web-react/README.md

 - Make sure UI is reponsive before pushing to github
 - Use semantically consistent variable and test value names
 - Use as little custom css as possible
-- Use vuetify components as much as possible
+- Use mui components as much as possible
 - Make sure all tests pass before pushing